Valencia's International College Program with Academic Training at the Walt Disney World© Resort

 • If subject to the 212(e) rule, exchange visitors are not permitted to change their nonimmigrant status within the U.S. from J to any other nonimmigrant category except A (diplomatic) or G (international organization) status.

 • A waiver of the two-year home-country physical presence requirement is possible.
-Waivers are permitted by the DoS and granted by U.S. Citizenship and Immigration Services (USCIS).
+Waivers are permitted by the Department of State and granted by U.S. Citizenship and Immigration Services (USCIS).

 Responsibilities of Visa Holder

-As a J-1 nondegree-seeking student, your responsibilities include but may not be limited to the following items listed below:
+As a J-1 non-degree-seeking student, your responsibilities include, but are not limited to the following:

-• Obtain validation of your SEVIS record after checking in with your ARO upon arrival.
+• Obtain validation of your SEVIS record after checking in with your Responsible Officer (RO) or Alternate Responsible Officer (ARO) upon arrival.

-• Retain required documentation at all times which include a valid DS-2019, I-94 card, and valid passport during the entire length of the program.
+• Retain required documentation at all times, including a valid DS-219, I-94 card, and a valid passport throughout the entire program.

-• Engage only in appropriate activities permitted, specifically in Section 4 of the DS-2019.
+• Engage only in activities permitted under section 4 of the DS-2019.

-• Report address changes to your assigned ARO within 10 days of the move date.
+• Report any address changes to your assigned ARO within 10 days of the move date.

-• Maintain the required sickness and injury insurance coverage for the entire program period (including program extensions).
+• Maintain the required sickness and injury insurance coverage for the entire program period, including any extensions.

-• Comply with all academic program guidelines and acceptable standards of student conduct.
-This includes attendance requirements for each course.
+• Comply with all academic program guidelines and standards of student conduct, including attendance requirements.

-• Comply with employment guidelines and refrain from any unauthorized employment.
-All employment activity that is not included in Part 4 on the DS-2019 must be approved in writing by the ARO before the activity begins.
+• Follow employment guidelines and refrain from any unauthorized employment.
 You may only work at the designated academic training and practicum site and be “in good standing” with your employer.

 All students registered in this program are subject to the policies and procedures established by Valencia College and outlined in Valencia's Policies and Procedures Manual.